Peppso24/Bot/README.md

-# Bot
+# Telegram Echo Bot

-non c'è niente di che, cerca qualcosa altrove
+This is a sample Telegram Bot written in PHP running on Heroku